jupyterlab/jupyterlab/docs/source/extension/ui_helpers.rst

 Actions can be linked to a notification but the interface depends on how the notification is handled.

-There is two ways of interacting with notifications: through an API or through commands.
+There are two ways of interacting with notifications: through an API or through commands.
 The only difference is that actions linked to a notification can have an arbitrary callback when using the API.
 But only a command can be set as an action when using the command call for creating a notification.